danmack/ascii-easydocker/README.md

  3. an example.adoc asciidoctor docutment which the Makefile can convert to html and PDF formats

+This idea to use a container came from the asciidoctor github repository.
+I simply switched to a different method of building the container and made sure it worked with the current release of asciidoctor,and, without having to include JAVA as a dependency.
+For my purposes, this is much cleaner and likely to keep working as asciidoctor evolves.

 ## How to use these recipes

 ### Create docker image on your system